apoorvalal/aipwML/README.md

 # `aipwML` -- Regression adjustment, IPW, and AIPW estimation

-The [`aipwML`](https://github.com/apoorvalal/aipwML) package computes causal effects using nuisance functions estimated using linear / logistic regression, regularised regression (fit with `glmnet`), random forests (fit with `ranger`), and gradient boosted trees (fit with `xgboost`).
+The [`aipwML`](https://github.com/apoorvalal/aipwML) package computes causal effects using pscore and outcome models estimated using linear / logistic regression, regularised regression (fit with `glmnet`), random forests (fit with `ranger`), and gradient boosted trees (fit with `xgboost`).
 It is written to be as modular and possible so that users